- Informative, friendly and professional guide

 This is a typical itinerary for this product

 Stop At: Brooklyn Army Terminal, 140 58th St, Brooklyn, NY 11220-2521

 Explore the sights and stories of a century of work at the Brooklyn Army Terminal.

-Meet the guide at the Terminal, located on Brooklyn’s waterfront and accessible by subway from Manhattan.
+Meet-up with your guide at the terminal, located on Brooklyn’s waterfront and accessible by subway from Manhattan.

 The Brooklyn Army Terminal was built to supply American forces on the Western Front during World War I. This complex served as a supply base for the American military up until the Vietnam War.